Fensterbank/easyverein/README.md

   setApiToken('token');

-  // by default v1 is used.
-You can also define to use v1.1, which is under development and considered UNSTABLE!
-Usage on own risk! setApiVersion('v1.1');
+  // by default stable v1.1 is used.
+You can also define to use the unstable v1.2, which is under development and considered UNSTABLE!
+Usage on own risk! setApiVersion('v1.2');
 ```
 ### Get the organization